 Induction Vs. Permanent Magnet Motor Efficiency: The Winner Is ...

-Despite the advantages of using soft magnetic materials in a permanent magnet motor -- SMCs are a nonfactor in induction designs -- picking a motor type for your drivetrain is difficult.
+Despite the advantages of using powder-based electric motor materials in a permanent-magnet design (SMCs are a nonfactor in induction designs), picking a motor type for your drivetrain is difficult.
 Each has advantages and disadvantages.

 Despite the AC induction motor being first developed more than 100 years ago, it’s still viable thanks to efficiency and performance improvements in the 20th and 21st century.
 The permanent magnet motor is a relative newcomer but promises higher performance and possibly lower weight.